 - United Quest Card: Earn 80,000 miles after spending $5,000 on your card in the first three months of membership (worth $848 on average when used for domestic economy travel), plus 20,000 more miles after spending $10,000 in your first six months of ownership.
 Earn 3 miles per dollar on United purchases; 2 miles on all other travel, restaurants, and streaming services; and 1 mile on everything else.
 Annual fee: $250.

-- Southwest Rapid Rewards Plus Credit Card: Earn 40,000 bonus miles after spending $1,000 on your card in the first three months of membership (worth $600 on average when used for domestic, economy travel, on average).
+- Southwest Rapid Rewards Plus Credit Card: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months from account opening (worth $580 on average when used for domestic, economy travel, on average).
 For the first year you'll earn three points per $1 spent on dining purchases at restaurants, including takeout and eligible delivery services.
 Then, earn 2 miles per dollar on Southwest purchases; and 1 mile on everything else.
 Annual fee: $69.

 - AAdvantage Aviator Red World Elite Mastercard: Earn 60,000 bonus miles (worth $774 on average when used for domestic economy travel) after making your first purchase and paying the annual fee, both within the first 90 days of card ownership.
 Plus, earn 2 miles per dollar spent on all AA purchases and 1 mile dollar elsewhere.
 Annual fee: $99.